-What beats a platter of Baja fish tacos?
-Baja fish tacos with the satisfying crunch of crisp, smoky bacon!
+Can it really get any better than that?
+We think so!
+We’ve intensified the profile of Baja fish tacos with the satisfying crunch of crisp, smoky bacon.
 Although we can’t find any historical information backing up bacon’s aphrodisiac properties, we’ve heard plenty of accounts of bacon sparking nights of passion.

 - 6 strips smoked bacon